Meet our team.

 Parallel talk paired with repetition of target words for the little ones.

-Lighting Round Q&A With Gaby!
+Lighting Round Q&A With Sarah!

 What made you want to be a speech therapist?